gcraig/java-design-patterns/effective-dating/README.md

 **Pass 2** - The second design, or grown approach, may include Generics to simplify the design and offer greater flexibility and applicability across any business vertical.

 **TODO:** Nice to haves: Annotations, AOP, Java 8&9 code

+### Definitions

+* Effective - applicable, valid, enforced, available

+### Implementation

+Jun-2017: Presently, a pluggable implementation is being sought and tested for the above sets of use cases.
+Thus, design iterations are occurring.
+In the event that an industry accepted/time tested solution and approach already exists.
+By all means, we should discuss (if required) and adopt the approach.
+This document should be considered a living and fluidly changing artifact.